AnicetNgrt/jiro-nn/examples/housing/cr.typ

 Then, in order to minimize the loss function, hence in order to find weights and biases that react to appropriate patterns in the different layers of our network in order to guess the most fitting result possible relative to our data, it executes a _backward pass_ using the _Stochastic Gradient Descent (SGD)_ algorithm @mit-intro.
 This optimization algorithm will make the model converge towards weights and biases that minimize the error of the model.

-SGD computes for each layer from last to first the gradient of the loss function with respect to each _learnable parameter_ (e.g. weights and biases) $(delta W)/(delta E)$ and $(delta B)/(delta)$, and updates the parameters in the opposite direction of their gradient, multiplied by a _learning rate_ $r$ hyperparameter.
-As an example with the biases: $B = B - r times ((delta B)/(delta E))$ .
+SGD computes for each layer from last to first the gradient of the loss function with respect to each _learnable parameter_ (e.g. weights and biases) $(delta W)/(delta E)$ and $(delta B)/(delta E)$, and updates the parameters in the opposite direction of their gradient, multiplied by a _learning rate_ $r$ hyperparameter.
+As an example with the biases: $B = B - r times (delta B)/(delta E)$ .
 It then passes the gradient of its input (e.g. the previous layer's output) with respect to the loss function $(delta X)/(delta E)$, so that the previous layers can repeat the same process for themselves.
 This step is called _backpropagation_ @mit-intro.
 In order for the intermediary layers to compute their gradients with respect to the error, which was computed at the very end of the _forward pass_, we use the derivation chain rule.
 Since one layer's inputs are the previous layer's outputs, we can express the final error as a function of all the layers computations.
 Roughly:

 #align(center)[
     #box(inset: 10pt)[